andressanchezr4/SSVAE2.0/README.md

 - The way batches are generated is up to date and implemented in the full_preprocessing.py.
 No need to directly load numpy arrays to the model.
 - The stop condition for the training is now defined as its own class.
 - The model weights generated after training the model with the original dataset split is included.
-- It can easily be run in the GPU by initializing spyder with the enviroment variable -> CUDA_VISIBLE_DEVICES=0 spyder
+- The model can easily be run in the GPU by setting the enviroment variable before starting spyder -> CUDA_VISIBLE_DEVICES=0 spyder